-Cell phones are strongly discouraged.
+Cell phones are are not to be used by students on school property during the hours of 7:15-3:30.
+The school office is available for students to make calls home if necessary.
 If it is necessary for a student to bring a cell phone to school, the phone is to be turned off during school hours and stored in the student's book bag.
-Students using a cell phone without permission during school hours will have the cell phone taken to the office where parents may retrieve it.
+Students using a cell phone without permission during school hours will have the cell phone taken to the office where parents may retrieve it and the student will receive one demerit for inappropriate use of their cell phone.